- Creating a bootable drive for Windows 11 is possible, and you can do it with Media Creation Tool.

 - Select the Windows 11 bootable ISO file.

 - Set Image option to Standard Windows installation.
-Now select your Partition scheme.
-Use GPT if you’re using UEFI or MBR if you’re using BIOS.
+Now set your Partition scheme to GPT.

 - After doing that, click on Start.

 - A warning window will appear asking you to confirm that you want to format your flash drive.
 Select OK.

 The requirements are slightly higher compared to the previous version, but if your CPU is on the list of supported devices, you won’t have any problems installing the update.

 One big issue for some users is the TPM, and to learn more about it, visit our Windows 11 and TPM guide for more information.

 Is it better to upgrade or clean install Windows 11?

 Usually, it’s better to upgrade to Windows 11 since this is the best method to use if you want to keep all your files and applications.

 However, if any issues occur after upgrading, you might want to try performing a clean install.
 By doing so, you’ll remove all files from your system drive, and you’ll start fresh.